openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 - Should current greenboot healthcheck for MicroShift needs to be extended to check and more importantly log version skew problems so it's easier to debug?

+- Should amount of backups (1 per ostree deployment) be configurable?
+  Should it only be for deployments that are present in ostree command?
+  Can ostree server provide more deployment "history"?

 ### Workflows in detail